Andres De Los Reyes, Ph.D.

 Second, I seek to improve how researchers incorporate physiological data (heart rate variability and EEG), laboratory observations of behavior, and informants' behavioral reports in community based assessments.
 My work in this area focuses on improving comprehensive assessments of parent-adolescent relationships, with emphases on family conflict, parental monitoring, and perceived discrepancies in views on daily life events (e.g., completing chores and homework).
 Findings from this work have appeared in Psychological Assessment, Journal of Psychopathology and Behavioral Assessment, and Journal of Abnormal Child Psychology (see ResearchGate profile page).
-In August 2014 and in collaboration with Drs.
-Christine Ohannessian and Songqi Liu, we submitted a NSF application to continue funding the work on parent-adolescent conflict.
-In June 2015 and in collaboration with Drs.
+In December 2015 and in collaboration with Drs.
+Christine Ohannessian and Songqi Liu, we received funds from the NSF to conduct our work on parent-adolescent conflict.
+We are currently working in collaboration with Drs.
 Christine Ohannessian, Robert Laird, and Mo Wang on a revision to a previously submitted NIH application to continue funding the work on parent-adolescent perceived discrepant views.

 Third, I test novel paradigms for interpreting physiological data when clinically assessing adolescent social anxiety.
-In one area, my colleagues and I have used innovative methods for graphically representing physiological data using features of the human face (i.e., Chernoff Faces), so that clinicians without a background in physiology can incorporate these methods into their clinical work.
+In one area, my colleagues and I have used a method for graphically representing physiological data using features of the human face (i.e., Chernoff Faces), so that clinicians without a background in physiology can incorporate these methods into their clinical work.
 Initial findings of this work and review papers in this area have appeared in Journal of Clinical Child and Adolescent Psychology, Journal of Psychopathology and Behavioral Assessment, and Professional Psychology: Research and Practice (see ResearchGate profile page).
 A portion of this work appeared in a 2015 Special Issue that I prepared in collaboration with Dr. Amelia Aldao in the Journal of Clinical Child and Adolescent Psychology.
-The Special Issue consists of a collection of empirical articles broadly focused on implementing low-cost physiological measures in clinical child and adolescent assessments, and was published in March 2015 (see March 2015 Issue Page).
+The Special Issue consisted of a collection of empirical articles broadly focused on implementing low-cost physiological measures in clinical child and adolescent assessments, and was published in March 2015 (see March 2015 Issue Page).